BuildOnViction/docs/docs/masternode/create-tomochain-masternode.md

 sudo apt update
 ```

-Then Install packages to allow apt to use a repository over HTTPS.
+Then install packages to allow apt to use a repository over HTTPS.
 ```
 sudo apt install apt-transport-https ca-certificates curl software-properties-common
 ```